Gingrich to reassess bid for Republican nomination

 The weak showing for Gingrich, a former speaker of the U.S. House of Representatives, was another blow to the candidate who fell behind Santorum as both vied to be the conservative alternative to Romney.

 Current and former advisers to the Gingrich campaign paint a picture of a candidate who wants to stay in the campaign and, despite much evidence to the contrary, sees a path forward.

-A strong finish in Delaware, they said, would give Gingrich a reason to stay in the race until North Carolina votes, along with two other states, on May 8.
+A strong finish in Delaware, they said, would have given Gingrich a reason to stay in the race until North Carolina votes, along with two other states, on May 8.

 His campaign released a detailed schedule of events, taking Gingrich and his wife, Callista, to museums, a zoo and several receptions in North Carolina this week.

-A former staffer also said Gingrich filmed a victory video to be released after Tuesday's primaries, suggesting that he is thinking about staying in the race.
+A former staffer also said Gingrich even filmed a victory video to be released after Tuesday's primaries, suggesting that he was thinking about staying in the race.